-7. Prepare measurements
+10. Prepare measurements

-Click File, Load Project and select an appropriate standard for your DUT.
+Click File, Load Project and select an appropriate standard for your EUT.
+Each standard directory is divided into two subdirectories: CN (conducted emission projects) and RN (radiated emission projects).

-The predefined limit lines and segment files for the selected standard will pop up in the box at the left side of the window.
+The folder \EMCview\Doku contains thorough documentation for all standards that have been implemented.
+The predefined limit lines and segment files for the selected standard will pop up in the configuration section at the left side of the screen.
 The limit lines will appear in the graph chart.

-If you miss any standard, you can create new limit lines, segment files and correction files in the menu Setup.
-Alternatively and most likely the faster approach, you can copy, rename and modify one of the existing files using a text editor.
+To create additional standards, you can generate new limit lines, segment files, and correction files in the Setup menu.
+Alternatively, and most likely faster, you can use a text editor to copy, rename, and modify one of the existing files.